Learning a quantum computer's capability: Predicting capabilities with many qubits and non-Markovian errors

 \subsection{Non-Markovianity: temporal context dependence}

 We now investigate whether CNNs can accurately predict circuit success probabilities in the presence of effects that cannot be modelled by conventional parameterized models for quantum computers (including ERMs).
 Conventional parameterized models are constructed by placing restrictions on the maximal Markovian model (see Appendix~\ref{app:max-markovian-model}), so they cannot model non-Markovian errors.
 We conjecture that neural network methods for modelling $s(c)$ can learn good approximations to $s(c)$ even in the presence of many kinds of non-Markovian errors.
 To test this conjecture, we created a dataset for each of two different non-Markovian models.
-Each of these models is a modification to the Markovian error model described above, in Section~\ref{ssec:base-markovian}.
+Each of these models is a modification to the Markovian error model described above, in Section~\ref{ssec:base-markovian}, and inspired by the non-Markovianity typically revealed by gate set tomography experiments~\cite{moueddene2022contextaware}.

 One kind of non-Markovianity is gates that get worse over the course of a circuit (e.g., this can occur in ion-trap systems due to heating).
 To investigate whether CNNs can accurately model $s(c)$ in the presence of this kind of error, we created a simple model (``Growing Pains") where the error rate of each gate monotonically increases as a function of layer depth.
 In particular, for each error rate $\epsilon_{P}(g,i)$ in the Markovian model (see above), we replace the static error rate with an error rate that is indexed by the layer in the circuit in which the gate occurs: